DLibatique/CLAS199-S20/3-nuts.md

 <hr>

 ## <a name="gender">Gender Expression and Identity</a>
-I (Prof. Libatique) identify as a cisgender man and use he/him/his pronouns.
+I (Prof. Libatique) am a cisgender man and use he/him/his pronouns.
 You will spend a portion of the first class meeting on 1/23 filling out a small notecard to let me know what your preferred name is, what pronouns you use, and what you hope to learn from this class.
 My goal is to avoid dead-naming, as your preferred name may not match the legal name on my class roster.

 <a href="#top" class="underline">Back to top.</a>
 <hr>